-If you’re serious about how to go plastic free in the bathroom, then you will need a few stables which can be used for a variety of purposes.
+If you’re serious about learning how to go plastic free in the bathroom, you will need a few stables which can be used for a variety of purposes.

 Coconut oil (found at nearly every supermarket), argan oil or cocoa butter are great examples of simple 1-ingredient basics (sometimes also enriched with an addition of vitamins) with a wide variety of uses – to nourish your hair, moisturise skin, calm irritations, hydrate dry areas, and much more.